updatengine-ng/updatengine-client/README.md

 - Add option '--version'
 - The console output and the logs are cleaner
 - A unique program for Linux distributions based on Debian and Redhat
+- An installer with the '/ forceinstall' option to immediately replace the application if it exists (then no 'Operation completed' in history!)

 ## Links
 - French Google discussion group : https://groups.google.com/forum/#!forum/updatengine-fr